 - 'Very Serious': Currently becoming denser and/or more widespread, to the extent that the vegetation's current value for indigenous flora or fauna is expected to suffer a very serious reduction within the next few years if new measures are not introduced to control this species.
-This excludes weeds that have already done such damage but are no longer actively and very seriously replacing the remaining indigenous flora and fauna; - 'Serious': Seriously diminishing the vegetation's future value for indigenous flora or fauna by either causing active deterioration or preventing ecological recovery, or else likely to become very serious (as defined above) within 5-10 years if preventative action is not taken; - 'Moderate': Causing significant (but not serious) diminution of the vegetation's value for indigenous flora or fauna by either causing active deterioration or preventing ecological recovery, or else having a strong chance of becoming serious (as defined above); - 'Insignificant': Not representing any significant ecological threat, e.g. weeds that are expected not to spread beyond the edges of paths and tracks.
+This excludes weeds that have already done such damage but are no longer actively and very seriously replacing the remaining indigenous flora and fauna; - 'Serious': Seriously diminishing the vegetation's value for indigenous flora or fauna by causing active deterioration or preventing ecological recovery, or else likely to become very serious (as defined above) within 5-10 years if preventative action is not taken; - 'Moderate': Not as serious as above, but still causing (or likely to cause in future) significant diminution of the vegetation's value for habitat or protection of land and water, either by causing active deterioration or preventing ecological recovery; - 'Insignificant': Not representing any significant ecological threat, e.g. weeds that are expected not to spread beyond the edges of paths and tracks.